Discovering Interpretable Algorithms by Decompiling Transformers to RASP: Decompilation Method

-\textbf{Step 2.3: Explaining tensors in \texttt{select} and \texttt{project}} To explain $\mA$, $\vb$ tensors in \texttt{select} and \texttt{project} operators, and the bias in the final softmax, we replace them with a matrix from the library, whenever this is causally faithful.
+We replace these tensors with a matrix from the library, whenever this is causally faithful.
 When this is not possible, we optimize the matrices to be sparse and have integer values.
 See Appendix~\ref{sec:selector-primitives} for the library of primitives and details of the optimization process.